 To this refuge we invite every longing, troubled soul of earth.
 This is our message, this is God's message.
-"What then shall one answer the mes-This is our message, this is God's sengers of the nation?-That Jehovah hath founded Zion, and in her shall the afflicted of His people take refuge."
+"What then shall one answer the messengers of the nation?-That Jehovah hath founded Zion, and in her shall the afflicted of His people take refuge."